How to Find Part-Time Jobs for Students

-How to Find Part-Time Jobs for Students: Finishing Touches
+More Tips on How to Find Part-Time Jobs for Students

-Once you’ve gotten a job interview, there are a few ways to increase your chances of landing the gig:
+Once you’ve pinpointed the job you want, there are a few ways to increase your chances of landing the gig:

 - Dress professionally.
-Entry-level jobs are fairly competitive, so you’ll need to ask least look the part to if you want the hiring manager to take you seriously.
+Entry-level jobs are fairly competitive, so you’ll need to at least look the part if you want the hiring manager to take you seriously.

 - Prepare for the interview.
 Head on over to CareerBuilder or Monster to get a feel for typical interview questions and have a friend (or your parents) drill you.